augustsaintfreytag/notion-postprocess/Readme.md

-# Notion Postprocessor
+# Notion Postprocess

 This is a utility to aid in the migration of content from Notion to Craft.
 It works on input from the Markdown export provided by the Notion app (called “Markdown & CSV”) and processes a hierarchy of specific pages and subpages  or a whole workspace export in one step.
 The resulting structure of directories and files can be imported into Craft as-is, with working resource paths (images, videos, other media) and page links.

 ## Usage

-The postprocessor offers two independent passes, one for *rewrite*, one for *regroup*.
+The postprocess utility two independent passes, one for *rewrite*, one for *regroup*.
 All changes are made in-place, changing the given input directories and files on the file system.
 The pass to run can be specified as an optional first argument; when omitted, both passes are run sequentially.

 Note that the *regroup* operation is intended to use the output of the rewrite pass for best results, though it can theoretically be used with any input structure.